TGAC/2025-11-04-earlham/index.md

 {% elsif site.carpentry == "lc" %}
 {% include lc/setup.html %}
 {% elsif site.carpentry == "incubator" %}
-Please check the "Setup" page of
+Please check the "Setup" pages of
-<a href="{{site.incubator_lesson_site}}">the lesson homepage</a> for instructions to follow
-to obtain the software and data you will need to follow the lesson.
+<a href="https://carpentries-incubator.github.io/machine-learning-novice-sklearn/">Introduction to Machine Learning with Scikit Learn</a> and <a href="https://carpentries-lab.github.io/deep-learning-intro/">Introduction to Deep Learning</a> for instructions to follow to obtain the software and data you will need to follow the lesson.
 {% endif %}